 Prof. Nicolae Dănilă, PhD

-Member of the Romanian Academy of Scientists
+Member of the Academy of Romanian Scientists

 The impact of the global financial crisis of 2008 has been a fundamental one, generating radical changes in all areas, including the way people think and act.
 I like to believe that we, Romanians, have joined this trend both in thinking and especially in action.